Beliavsky/Fortran-code-on-GitHub/README.md

 [funx](https://github.com/tranqv/funx): Unix commands from Fortran via calls to C, by tranqv

-[fuss](https://github.com/FortranGoingOnForty/fuss): interactive tree utility for quick staging dirty git files, by Matthew Forrester Wolffe
+[fuss](https://github.com/FortranGoingOnForty/fuss): interactive tree utility for quick staging dirty git files, by Matthew Forrester Wolffe.
+Also [fit](https://github.com/FortranGoingOnForty/fit), a terminal-based merge conflict resolver with a three-pane TUI interface.

 [Futilities: unsorted Fortran utility modules](https://github.com/eatdust/futilities): codes for multidimensional spline interpolation and integration, successive over-relaxation solution of partial differential equations, a First In First Out memory buffer, a basic Message Passing Interface (MPI) queue scheduler, shuffle array indices, flatten a multidimensional array into 1D and revert the operation, and other topics, by Chris Ringeval